 Welcome to our website!
 We are the only Orthodox parish in 100 miles serving the Tri-State area around Quincy, Illinois, bearing witness to the fulness of the Christian Faith once delivered by the Apostles.
 If you are an Orthodox Christian living in the area, we hope to see you soon.
 If you are searching for the purity of the Apostolic Faith in a world where the meaning of "Christian" seems to change every year and churches are constantly reinventing themselves according to the latest fad, come and see for yourself what Eastern Orthodox Christianity is all about, where we unswervingly hold to the faith "once-for-all delivered to the saints" as we have for nearly 2000 years.

 Founded on January 1, 2004, we are a mission parish of the Diocese of Chicago and the Midwest of the Orthodox Church in America (OCA), under the omophor of His Grace, Bishop Paul.
-We have been in our current storefront location at 611 Hampshire Street since October 2005.
-But we are moving, temporarily, while we look for a more permanent home for the mission, to Quincy University's main chapel at 1800 College Avenue, Quincy IL.
+As of 29 May 2016, we have moved, temporarily, while we look for a more permanent home for the mission, to Quincy University's main chapel at 1800 College Avenue, Quincy IL.
 It is a beautiful place.
-We will be there on 13,14 May and 29 May, then for the immediate future, again as we search for a new home for the mission.
+But it is temporary shared space while we search for a more permanent location for the mission.